mnaberez/vwradio/README.md

 - Premium 5 (Delco) responds to a different set of KWP1281 commands on address 0x7C.
 These commands require authentication using a hardcoded login block.
 Once authenticated, commands are available to read and write the EEPROM, which can be used to retrieve the SAFE code.

-- Gamma 5 (TechniSat) has a proprietary, non-KWP protocol on address 0x7C.
-It is unlike anything that I have found documented and was likely made just for manufacturing of the radio.
+- Gamma 5 (TechniSat) and Rhapsody (TechniSat) have a proprietary, non-KWP protocol on address 0x7C.
+It is unlike anything that I have found documented and was likely made by TechniSat just for manufacturing of the radio.
 It has commands to read and write the EEPROM, which can be used to retrieve the SAFE code.
 The SAFE code area of the EEPROM is normally filtered from these commands, but another command disables the filtering.

 ## Spin-offs